SQL Server

 Metadata Extraction

-Gather information from system tables to understand the structure of your databases, including details about tables, columns, data types, schemas, and users.
+Gather information from system tables to understand the structure of your databases, including details about tables, columns, data types, schemas, keys, relationships, view definitions and documentation.

 Option 1: Using INFORMATION_SCHEMA Views (Recommended)

 The INFORMATION_SCHEMA views provide a standardized, SQL-92 compliant way to retrieve metadata.
-This script automatically iterates through all user databases and collects schema information.
+This script iterates through all user databases and collects the full column-level schema.

 DECLARE @DatabaseName NVARCHAR(128);